Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 You may use white vinegar or apple cider vinegar.

-A cheap one will do it: no need for a fancy vinegar.
+A cheap one will do it: so no need for a fancy vinegar.

 Cleaning vinegar also works.